PITTSFIELD -- The Greylock Federal Credit Union experienced a decrease in net income in 2013, following a significant increase the previous year.

 able rate portfolio.

 "It's good for the members because those interest rates decline," Sperling said.
 "But as those rates decline so does our interest income."

-Sperling said Greylock is optimistic heading into 2014, because the economic conditions have changed greatly from 2011 when the credit union's net income fell to $3.8 million due to a 2 percent drop in mortgage rates.
+Sperling said Greylock is optimistic heading into 2014, because the economic conditions have changed greatly from 2011 when the credit union's net income fell to $3.

 "We're not dealing with the same conditions as in 2011," Sperling said.
 "People are back to work.
 They may be working more than one job, but they're getting back on their feet.